dumancode/SWIFT-BayesFlow-Model/README.md

 Radev, S. T., et al. (2020).
 BayesFlow: Learning complex stochastic models with invertible neural networks. arXiv preprint arXiv:2003.06281.

-🙌 Acknowledgments
+## 🙌 Acknowledgments

-This project was carried out as part of the SBI course at TU Dortmund University.
+This project was carried out as part of the **SBI course at TU Dortmund University**.
 We thank our instructors for guidance and valuable discussions.

+Special thanks to:
+- **Paul-Christian Bürkner** – for his valuable help in understanding BayesFlow.
+- **Simon Kucharsky** – for his insightful ideas that supported the development of this project.